 Vatican City – OK, so this one might be a bit of a cheat keeping in mind how small the “country” is.
 Fun fact the Vatican has the highest per capita crime rate in the world.
 The only Western European country without a McDonalds, but fear not you merely need to step into Rome to get your fix.

 Ghana – Despite being one the most advanced, economically strong and anglophone of West Africa there has never been a Big Mac served on these shores.
 Another one of those places where it is constantly talked about.

 Cayman Islands – OK, so not a country in the traditional sense of the word, but a capitalist and offshore haven.
-McDonalds, KFC and even Wendy’s are here, but here is also a Caymanian restaurant called McDonalds.
+Burger King, KFC and even Wendy’s are here, but here is also a Caymanian restaurant called McDonalds.
 He refuses to sell and thus McDonalds cannot come to paradise unless they pull a Hungry Jacks type move.

 Yemen – OK, so not all that surprising, but they are pretty much the only country in the Middle-East not to have jumped head first into the love of Ronald McDonald.
 I guess decades of civil war and internal strife will do that to a country.
 With Socotra on the way to becoming a colony of the UAE perhaps there ashore of McDonalds breaching their borders.

 So, whilst these countries have simply never had a McDonalds, there are also a number of countries that have had the franchise, only for it to fail.

 Here’s 5 times McDonalds flunked in a country

 Iceland – Iceland had McDonalds for 16 years between 1993 and 2009.
 Alas along came the financial crisis and stock got too expensive to import.
 Iceland has great street food and is famous for its hot-dogs.
 The country well and truly moved on.